-Rehearsals are held on Wednesday evenings at 6:30 pm on the second floor of the "Education Building", in a new choir room now accessible without using stairs.
-The choir moved to the new accommodations in April 2014.
+Rehearsals are held on Tuesday evenings (starting 19 March 2019) at 6:30 pm on the second floor of the "Education Building", at the end of the hall, last room on the left.
+The choir room is accessible without using stairs by using the elevator.
 The Education building is the building attached to the back of the sanctuary of the church.
-The new choir room is on the right, all the way at the end of the second floor hallway.
 Rehearsals normally last just one hour, but may be longer when rehearsing for special music programs.

-Our Minister of Music and Choir Director, Greg Faulkner, is knowledgeable and experienced in direction of choirs, bands, orchestras and other
+Our Interim Minister of Music and Choir Director, Scott Robertson, is knowledgeable and experienced in direction of choirs, bands, orchestras and other

 "Elevate" is the name of our Praise Band, a live musical group, presenting praise to

 God through modern music.
 Elevate's music may be heard every Sunday, only in our Contemporary Worship Service.